How did Hong Kong’s massive housing estate fire turn so deadly? Here’s what we know

 What do we know about the victims?

-At least 55 people have been killed by the blaze so far, including a 37-year-old firefighter who sustained injuries while trying to tackle the flames, Hong Kong officials said.
+At least 128 people have so far been confirmed dead, including a 37-year-old firefighter who sustained injuries while trying to tackle the flames, Hong Kong officials said.

 Officials said the firefighter, who they identified as Ho Wai-ho, was rushed to hospital for treatment but succumbed to his injuries.

-At least 123 people were injured in the blaze, including eight firefighters, the city’s fire department said Thursday.
+More than 100 people were injured in the blaze, including at least 11 firefighters, the city’s fire department said Thursday.

 A resident of Block 1, in the easternmost corner of the complex, Ho said he fled immediately when a fire alarm sounded and counted himself lucky for the relatively light damage his building faced.